 Quality Time With Dad

 Hey, I’m with you if you’re questioning the thought of ‘Eddie Murphy’ in a family comedy film?
-Fortunately, I’m here to tell you that he’s tame in the film and he’s actually very funny and likeable.
+Fortunately, I’m here to tell you that he’s tame in the film and he’s hilarious and amicable.
 We are also in for a big treat as a newcomer to film is introduced.
-It’s the delightful and talented child actress, Yara Shahidi who plays Murphy’s daughter.
-Yara, is the shining light in this film as she’s charming, natural and ‘cute as a button’.
+It’s the delightful and talented child actress, Yara Shahidi, who plays Murphy’s daughter.
+Yara is a shining light in this film as she’s charming, natural, and ‘cute as a button.’
 She was chosen over 3,000 little girls who auditioned for the part.
-The film also teaches great parenting lessons and who couldn’t use a few more tips.
+The film also teaches great parenting lessons, and who couldn’t use a few more tips?

-The imaginary world of Olivia’s becomes entwined with her dad’s world and the ‘princesses’ actually begin to give advice on the stock market.
-One princess is ‘always’ right and one is a bit iffy.
-On the job, dad decides to follow the princesses’ advice and to his amazement their suggestions are spot on.
-Of course this makes dad a superstar at work.
-This new status relaxes him a bit and he learns to spend quality time with his daughter as she gently guides him through her world.
-Together they find that special place when parent and child bond and actually have fun with each other and more importantly enjoy each other’s company.
+The imaginary world of Olivia becomes entwined with her dad’s world, and the ‘princesses’ actually begin to give advice on the stock market.
+One princess is ‘always’ right, while the other one is a bit iffy.
+On the job, dad decides to follow the princesses’ advice, and to his amazement, their suggestions are spot on.
+Of course, this makes dad a superstar at work.
+This new status relaxes him a bit, and he learns to spend quality time with his daughter as she gently guides him through her world.
+Together they find that special place when parent and child bond and have fun with each other and, more importantly, enjoy each other’s company.
 These scenes are tender and the reason to see the movie.

-“Imagine That” is directed by Karey Kirkpatrick, who’s had previous success with the family films “Over the Hedge” and “Chicken Run”.
+“Imagine That” is directed by Karey Kirkpatrick, who’s had previous success with the family films “Over the Hedge” and “Chicken Run.”
 The script is funny and makes good use of Murphy’s talent.
-I felt like I was watching the old Eddie the one that was really funny years ago as in “BowFinger” and “Beverly Hills Cop.”
-He seemed relaxed in the film and played the dad part to a tee.
-The duo has great chemistry together and totally keeps you immersed.
+I felt like I was watching the Eddie of years ago as in “BowFinger” and “Beverly Hills Cop.”
+He seemed relaxed in the film and played the dad’s part to a tee.
+The duo has great chemistry together and keeps you immersed.

-Another wacky character is Evan’s competitive co-worker Native American Johnny Whitefeather; an humorously self-centered Thomas Haden Church, (Sideways).
-When he sees the success Evan is having with a blanket and a little girl he decides to buy an expensive woven blanket and con his son into predicting stocks.
-These scenes are funny as well.
+Another wacky character is Evan’s competitive co-worker Native American Johnny Whitefeather, a humorously self-centered Thomas Haden Church (Sideways).
+When he sees the success, Evan is having with a blanket and a little girl he decides to buy an expensive woven blanket and con his son into predicting stocks.
+These scenes are funny, as well.

-Olivia does start to wonder whether her dad is really interested in her or simply how the princesses’ predictions can help dad at work.
+Olivia does start to wonder whether her dad is interested in her or only how the princesses’ predictions can help dad at work.
 Ultimately Evan is forced to choose between an important work meeting and Olivia’s school concert.
-Audiences can see this scene coming a mile away as it’s quite evident; but that’s ok as most parents do have to make this choice at some time or another.
+Audiences can see this scene coming a mile away as it’s quite evident, but that’s ok as most parents do have to make this choice at some time or another.

-All in all, a quality family film that teaches parenting skills and says to parents: It’s ok to play make believe and walk through an imaginary forest and end up in France and then on to the land where princesses’ make–smart decisions on investments.
-It’s also ok, to do a little dance for these princesses and sing songs.
+All in all, a quality family film that teaches parenting skills and says to parents: It’s ok to play make-believe and walk through an imaginary forest and end up in France and then on to the land where princesses make–smart decisions on investments.
+It’s also ok to do a little dance for these princesses and sing songs.
 Don’t try to think too deeply about the film as that is not its intention.
-I believe in “Imagine That” the ‘old fashion’ notion of one-on-one time is the message here, the film just has an entertaining way of showing it.
+In “Imagine That,” the ‘old fashion’ notion of one-on-one time is the message here; the film has an entertaining way of showing it.